 In Canada's common law jurisdictions (every jurisdiction outside of Québec), a legally binding contract requires offer, acceptance, and consideration.
 In Québec, the civil law provides that a contract is formed "by the sole exchange of consents between persons having capacity to contract" and it must have an object permitted by law (articles 1385 ff. of the Civil Code of Québec ("Civil Code")), which, in the construction context, is usually the physical, material, mechanical or intellectual work to be performed with or without consideration.
-There is generally no requirement for a construction contract will generally be reduced to writing.
-There is no statutory adjudication scheme in Canada, but certain statutory provisions are effectively deemed to be included in construction contracts, such as, for example, builders' lien holdback requirements.
+In Canada, there is generally no requirement for a construction contract to be in writing, though any substantial construction contract will usually be reduced to writing.
+There is no statutory adjudication scheme in Canada, but certain statutory provisions are effectively deemed to be included in construction contracts, such as, for example, Builders' Lien holdback requirements.